About Jamaal Bailey

 - Judiciary Member

-State Senator Jamaal T. Bailey represents New York's 36th State Senate District, which covers the Bronx neighborhoods of Norwood, Bedford Park, Williamsbridge, Co-op City, Wakefield and Baychester and the Westchester city of Mount Vernon.
+State Senator Jamaal T. Bailey represents New York's 36th State Senate District, which covers the Bronx neighborhoods of Co-op City, Wakefield, Woodlawn, Pelham Gardens, Edenwald, Eastchester, and Baychester and the Westchester city of Mount Vernon.
 He was elected to the State Senate on November 8th 2016.
 Prior to his election, he served as Assembly Speaker Carl Heastie’s Community Relations director, after having served as District Leader of the 83rd Assembly District for 6 years.
 Jamaal is a member of the Williamsbridge Branch of the NAACP, and mentors young men at Butler United Methodist Church, where he remains an active member.

 Growing up in the Bronx, Jamaal was a typical kid— he attended P.S 83 in Morris Park and M.S 181 in Co-Op City, played Little League and spent Sundays with his extended family at Butler Memorial United Methodist Church.
 He excelled at the Bronx High School of Science and went on to the University at Albany.
 As a college senior, Jamaal began his career in government as an intern for Assembly Speaker Carl Heastie.
 He took the lead on legislation that increased safety for consumers by placing nicotine-laced water under the same strong regulations that cigarettes are held under.
 The bill passed and became law.